Why contractors can't afford to ignore IR35

 A proactive way forward is to seek advice from an IR35 specialist who can review your contract and work with you to develop good working practices that demonstrate and prove your self-employed status.
 By doing so, you can have peace of mind that you’ve done everything you can to ensure you are operating your business correctly; whether you are caught by IR35, or not.

-We’ve written a useful guide to help you understand more about IR35: Click IR 35 legislation: what is it and how does it affect me?
+We’ve written a useful guide to help you understand more about IR35: IR35 legislation: what is it and how does it affect me?

-As contractor specialists we can review your contract and working practices.
+As contractor specialists we can review your contract and working practices and provide guidance and advice.

 Share this post: